“The playing throughout is refined, intelligent and highly musical”

 Mattias Jacobsson Schulstad is a Swedish classical guitarist who has released recordings, performed as soloist with orchestra, and developed the guitar’s repertoire.

 Mattias is musically guided by the characteristics of the human voice, and often plays music rooted in song.
 His recording of Come, Heavy Sleep, from Britten’s Nocturnal after John Dowland, Op.70, was made in 2013 for The Metropolitan Museum of Art.
-His performance was later chosen by The Met for its Heilbrunn Timeline of Art History, where it complements the essay The Spanish Guitar, which spans a period of seven hundred years.
+His performance was later chosen for The Met’s Heilbrunn Timeline of Art History, where it complements the essay The Spanish Guitar, which spans the 14th to 21st Century.

 Mattias’s teacher Erik Möllerström is a pupil of Eduardo Sainz de la Maza (1903–1982), whose brother Regino Sainz de la Maza (1896–1981) was the dedicatee of Rodrigo’s Concierto de Aranjuez.
 In 1966, Möllerström was introduced by Eduardo Sainz de la Maza to luthier Ignacio Fleta (1897–1977), which later resulted in a guitar that now has been passed from Möllerström to Mattias.
 In 2017, Mattias’s filmed live performance of Concierto de Aranjuez, with conductor André de Ridder and the Malmö Academy Symphony Orchestra, was featured by the work’s publisher Schott Music in its essay Berühmte Gitarren-Werke, on significant works for the guitar.
 Mattias has also performed Concierto de Aranjuez with the Helsingborg Symphony Orchestra and with Copenhagen Classic (principals from Chamber Orchestra of Europe, Danish National Symphony Orchestra and The Royal Danish Opera).